 Stick the feet on the bottom of the penguin using sellotape.

 Finally, stick on the wings using glue.

-These were super fun to make and Jemima loves playing with her penguins!
+These were super fun to make and my toddler loves playing with her penguins!

 We hope you have lots of fun creating these festive penguins!
 I would love to hear how you got on.